alanng10/View/Docue/Frame/a.md

 Area Het is Het field in Area of the type able.

 IndexA is set not null when the index any present a type able.

+The Index any Array is passed in from Program module.